giolacerda/giolacerda/README.md

 I'm a Front-End Developer focused on creating modern, intuitive and responsive interfaces.

-Currently improving my skills in JavaScript, React and Vue.js through practical projects, continuous learning and hands-on experience.
+Currently improving my skills in JavaScript, React  through practical projects, continuous learning and hands-on experience.

 I believe the best way to learn is by building.